- Things to Know

-- Plantar fasciitis (inflammation to the plantar fascia ligament) is most commonly caused by strain injury causing micro tears to the ligament as it attaches to the heel bone or other areas of tightness on the sole of the foot.
+- Plantar fasciitis (inflammation of the plantar fascia ligament) is most commonly caused by strain injury causing micro-tears to the ligament as it attaches to the heel bone or other areas of tightness on the sole of the foot.

 - The plantar fascia is the largest ligament in the human body.

 - The main symptoms of plantar fasciitis include